OSMLatam/OSM-Notes-Ingestion/lib/osm-common/README.md

 For issues or questions:
 - Create an issue in this repository
 - Check documentation in dependent projects
-- Contact: angoca@yahoo.com
+- Contact: @angoca in Telegram and several social network

 ## Related Projects

-- [OSM-Notes-profile](https://github.com/angoca/OSM-Notes-profile) - Notes ingestion and WMS
+- [OSM-Notes-Ingestion](https://github.com/OSMLatam/OSM-Notes-Ingestion) - Notes ingestion and WMS
 - [OSM-Notes-Analytics](https://github.com/OSMLatam/OSM-Notes-Analytics) - DWH and analytics

 ## Acknowledgments